Deep Dive into German Adjective Endings

 - Ich helfe den kleinen Kindern.
 (I am helping the small children.)
 Dative, plural.

-Adjective Declension with Indefinite Articles and Possessive Determiners
+Mixed Adjective Endings: After Indefinite Articles and ein-Words

 The following table visualizes the adjective “nett” along with the appropriate mixed declension for each case, with the endings highlighted in bold.